Modern School (New Delhi): Model UN

-Modern School revolutionised the concept of Model UN when the Model UN Society hosted its first conference in October 2011.
-Breaking all conventions, ModMUN 2011 which attracted over 100 international students from the world over, it went on to become not only the biggest MUN in Asia, but also one of great prestige.
-The following year ModMUN 2012 came back better than ever building on the success of ModMUN 2011, in 2013, ModMUN preceded their expectations achieving almost 900 students from around the globe.
 Modern School is also a leading member of the Model United Nations and its annual ModMUN conference is one of the biggest in Asia attracting as many as 1000 international students for the 2016 conference.
 Due to its size, prestige, and popularity, it is considered the largest student organized MUN in India.

-Parallel to the successes of the conferences, the society which hosts it has also redefined the arena of Model UN.
-Since its inception, the Model UN Society of Modern School, Barakhamba road has gone on to make its presence felt in the most prestigious of conferences in the city, the country, and the world.

-School magazine

-The school takes out three publications, namely Sandesh, a biennial magazine, Red Brick Times, a monthly feature and the Chronicle, a weekly publication which encapsulates the events and achievements of the school and the students.

-Theatre, music and dance

-The school houses large venues for indoor productions; the Sir Shankar Lal Auditorium, the HLL (Hindustan Lever Limited) Auditorium and the M.N.
-Kapur Hall (formerly the gymnasium).
-The Amphitheatre adjoining the historic Banyan tree is used for common musical evenings, etc.

-Traditions and lore

-Like any established institution, Modern School has its fair share of traditions.
-For instance, during his tenure, Principal M.N.
-Kapur insisted all students sit cross legged on durries during morning assembly, a tradition that continues to this day.

-Drawing upon the long relationship between Modern School and St. Stephen's College, the Rudra Prize, established in 1928, honours S.K.
-Rudra, the first Indian principal of St. Stephen's College and one of the founding members of the school.

 Affiliations

 Ties with other schools

 From its foundation in 1920, Modern School housed classes from Montessori to Grade 12.
 This ended in 1961 when Raghubir Singh Junior Modern School was established on Humayun Road as the school's primary wing.
 In 1975, Modern School, Vasant Vihar was founded as the first sister school under the leadership of Mr. Ved Vyas, a well regarded Hindi teacher at Modern School, Barakhamba Road.
 Similarly, in 2014, another sister school was established in Kundli under the directorship of Mrs. Neelam Puri, a former junior headmistress at Modern School, Barakhamba Road.
 In its early years the school also shared a close relationship with St. Stephen's College, Delhi.